maxcramer/AllCats/README.md

 ## Duration: 4.5 hours

 ## How to run
 - Simply copy the path from the html and paste into the browser.
-I would have built it in Angluar, but was working out of the downloaded file.
+I would have built it in Angluar using an ngFor loop to loop though the data, but was working within the downloaded file.

 ## Dekstop View
 ![Desktop](https://imgur.com/9Gapk4l.jpg)